mrezabayat/iamsorush/content/posts/add-video-to-hugo-post.md

 ## Add Video

-To embed a video, we use `video` tag as
+To embed a video, we use the `video` tag as

 \{\{< rawhtml >\}\}